teamsimcoemmai/mmai894/README.md

 This folder is for 894 Deep Learning, please put the correct file in the correct folder.
 Data folder is for the data to use in the proj

-Final Project is where the team work on the project together.
-All project related code and files should be in this folder
+Final Project folder is where the notebooks for each model.
+All project related notebooks are in this folder.

-## Create files and folders for group proj:

-### Folder:
+## Run Notebook
-The name of the folder needs to show clearly what the folder is for.
+1. Add shortcut of the shared folder to your own drive
-Naming format: **Contnet**
-For example: EDA
+2. Mount your drive to the colab
+3. Run the notebook

 ## Create branch
 After cloning the repo, switch to a new branch, create edits on your own branch and then merge back to the main branch